icarob-eng/kstability/README.md

 ### 2. Instanciating the models

 There are 6 classes used to describe a structure:
-- Knot: a defined point where loads can be applied and bars and supports can be based on;
+- Node: a defined point where loads can be applied and beams and supports can be based on;
 - Support: a structure support, with unkwon reaction loads to be calculated;
-- Bar: the library's object of analysis.
-It's used to determine the plot orientations and it's defined by two knots, at the ends;
+- Beam: the library's object of analysis.
+It's used to determine the plot orientations and it's defined by two node, at the ends;
-- Point Load: a load vector applied in a given knot;
+- Point Load: a load vector applied in a given node;
-- Distributted Load: a load vector distributed in a given line (constrained by two knots);
+- Distributted Load: a load vector distributed in a given line (constrained by two node);
 - Structure: used to hold all other object informations;

-Note that: bending moment loads are represented in the system as scalar values in a given knot.
+Note that: bending moment loads are represented in the system as scalar values in a given node.

-By the way that the library is defined, a structure holds a list of knots and the knots holds all the loads and supports.
+By the way that the library is defined, a structure holds a list of node and the node holds all the loads and supports.
 This implies that:
 - First instanciate the structure;
-- Then instanciate the knots, passing the strucure (else the structure wouldn't kwon about the knots);
+- Then instanciate the node, passing the strucure (else the structure wouldn't kwon about the node);
-- Finally in each knot add the loads;
+- Finally in each node add the loads;

 ### 3. Using the `StructureSolver`